-The way forward is not to treat the choice of 'poverty' indicator as if it were a binary choice between black or white.
-Instead one should treat the multiple sources of information as complements rather than substitutes, and to use all of them as a means to better to describe and understand changes in household circumstances.
-As put by Tony Atkinson and co-authors, '[w]ithout complementing the analysis of cross-sectional and longitudinal income-based indicators with that of cross-sectional and longitudinal MD [material deprivation] variables, part of the explanation behind these trends would have been missed' (Atkinson et al. 2017a: 42-43).
+The way forward is not to treat the choice of poverty indicator as if it were a binary choice between black and white.
+Instead one should treat the multiple sources of information as complements rather than substitutes, recognising that they each incorporate different features (which individuals may attribute different levels of importance to), and one should use all of them as a means to better to describe and understand changes in household circumstances.
+As put by Tony Atkinson and co-authors, '[w]ithout complementing the analysis of cross-sectional and longitudinal income-based indicators with that of cross-sectional and longitudinal MD [material deprivation] variables, part of the explanation behind these trends would have been missed' (Atkinson et al. 2017: 42-43).
+Relatedly, a major theme of Tony's final book (2019) is that '[t]there is not a single monolithic concept.
+The meaning and interpretation of poverty is contested and we need to consider different approaches to its measurement. ...
+In order to understand what lies behind these differing indicators, we have to ask the fundamental question as to the source of our concern about poverty and to recognise that people may legitimately hold different views (2019: 211-212).

 If one does emphasize the material deprivation approach, then the policy targeting issues that I cited earlier in the context of the EU-wide measures arise again.
-The countries with the highest SMD rates are mainly New Member States and Greece, and there is the political issue of whether - or how - this finding might be translated in a greater targeting of EU-level actions to alleviate the problems identified in these countries.
+The countries with the highest SMD rates are mainly New Member States and Greece, and there is the political issue of whether-or how-this finding might be translated in a greater targeting of EU-level actions to alleviate the problems identified in these countries.

 There are also other indicators of the changes in living standards that could be employed alongside those mentioned so far.
-For instance, the Eurostat Online Database provides EU-SILC-based estimates of quantile group shares of total income by year and country.
+For instance, the Eurostat Online Database (n.d.) provides EU-SILC-based estimates of quantile group shares of total income by year and country.
 The World Bank and OECD are now placing emphasis on concepts such as 'shared prosperity' and 'inclusive growth' respectively.
 Shared prosperity is commonly summarised in terms of (changes in) the share of total income held by the poorest 40%.
 (For a discussion of interpretations and links with other measures, see Ferreira et al. 2018.)
 Tony Atkinson supported the use of this indicator, but also recommended that the real income levels of the poorest 40% should be examined.
-See Atkinson et al. 2017a, especially section 1.4.4) in the European context and Atkinson (2017) in a global context.
-Also not considered here are the relative merits of measuring of living standards in terms of expenditure or consumption rather than income.
-See Atkinson (1994, 2017) for a review of the issues, and Serafino and Donkin (2017) for an EU-SILC application employing income, expenditure, and material deprivation measures.
+See Atkinson et al. 2017, especially section 1.4.4) in the European context and Atkinson (2017) in a global context.
+Also not considered here are the relative merits of measuring of living standards in terms of consumption expenditure rather than income.
+See Atkinson (1998, 2017, 2019) for reviews of the issues, and Serafino and Tonkin (2017) for an EU-SILC application employing income, expenditure, and material deprivation measures.

-Multiple measures and the EU2020 Social Inclusion target
+4.3 Multiple Measures and the EU2020 Social Inclusion Target